Janko-360/DB_design_and_vis/README.md

 2. Get node.js running on your machine
    1. npm init         (in the right directory)
    3. npm install      (package.json is inluded)
-   4. npm start        (and it should start a new website with naviagtion to all the graphs)
+   4. npm start        (and it should start a new website with navigation to all the graphs)

 <br>